avahidi/interpol/README.rst

 This library is licensed under the GNU GENERAL PUBLIC LICENSE, version 2 (GPLv2).

-See the file COPYING for more information
+See the file LICENSE for more information